Mirror Mirror (film): Plot

-In narration, the very beautiful but wicked enchantress, the Evil Queen, insists that this is her story: she had married the widower king, who one day left to fight a great evil that had invaded the land, but never returned.
+The very beautiful but wicked enchantress, the Evil Queen, narrates insisting that this is her story: she had married the widower king, who one day left to fight a great evil that had invaded the land, but never returned.
 The Queen rules in his absence, while confining her young stepdaughter, Princess Snow White, to the palace.

-Ten years later, Snow White is now a young woman who desires to explore the kingdom and decides to sneak out.
-Walking through the forest, she meets the visiting Prince Alcott of Valencia and his valet, Runbock, who has been robbed by a band of dwarfs; she and Alcott are instantly smitten with each other.
+Ten years later, Snow White is now a young woman who desires to explore the kingdom, deciding to sneak out.
+Walking through the forest, she meets the visiting Prince Alcott of Valencia and his valet Runbock, who have been robbed by a band of dwarfs; she and Alcott are instantly smitten with each other.
 Snow White arrives in the town and finds the people are destitute due to the Queen's heavy taxation.

 Meanwhile, the Queen is introduced to Alcott and is also smitten.
 She decides to marry him for his wealth to solve the kingdom's financial troubles and throws a ball to woo him.
 Unbeknownst to her, Snow White secretly attends, planning to ask Alcott to help her regain her throne and restore the kingdom.
-The Queen spots them dancing and orders her manservant, Brighton, to take Snow White into the forest and feed her to a monster known as "the Beast".
+The Queen spots them dancing and orders her manservant Brighton to take Snow White into the forest and feed her to a monster known as "the Beast".

-Showing deep care and concern for Snow White, Brighton spares her and requests that she run away from the Beast, before the latter collapses at the dwarfs' hideout.
-The dwarfs take her in and introduce themselves as Will Grimm, Butcher, Wolf, Napoleon, Half Pint, Grub, and Chuck.
+Showing deep care and concern for Snow White, Brighton spares her and requests that she run away from the Beast.
+The latter collapses at the dwarfs' hideout, who take her in and introduce themselves as Will Grimm, Butcher, Wolf, Napoleon, Half Pint, Grub, and Chuck.
 When Brighton collects more taxes levied by the Queen to pay for her expensive parties, the dwarfs rob him.
 Snow White takes the money and returns it to the townspeople, crediting the dwarfs, whom the people hail as heroes.

 The Queen informs Alcott that Snow White is dead.
-When he hears that the bandits have robbed Brighton, he goes after them.
+When he hears the bandits have robbed Brighton, he goes after them.
 In the forest, he discovers that Snow White is in league with the dwarfs, who have trained her in combat.
 Both believing each other to be in the wrong, Snow White and Alcott duel.
 He returns, defeated, and informs the Queen that Snow White was the dwarfs' leader and is alive.